Today I try to solve the problem with a sudden drop in bounce rate on my website.

 Who would tell me that that kind of thing could cause a problem with the bounce rate.

-I am glad i have managed to solve this issue so I hope it will help you also if you encounter the same issue.
+I am glad I have managed to solve this issue so I hope my blogging experience will help you also if you encounter the same issue.

 If you are looking a way how to sell your products this is the solution for you